-IFRS 17 replaces IFRS 4 Insurance Contracts and is effective for annual periods beginning on or after 1 January 2023.
-IFRS 17 establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts, reinsurance contracts and investment contracts with direct participation features ("DPF").
-The Group has applied the full retrospective approach to each group of insurance contracts.
+HRS 17 replaces HRS 4 Insurance Contracts and is effective for annual periods beginning on or after 1 January 2023, HRS 12 establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts, reinsurances contracts and investment contracts with direct participation features ("DPF").
+The Group has applied the full retrospective approach to each stroup of insurance contracts.
 The Group issues insurance contracts that transfer insurance risk.
-Insurance contracts are those contracts where the insurer accepts significant insurance risk from the policyholder by agreeing to compensate the policyholder if a specified uncertain future event adversely affects the policyholder.
-In making this assessment, all substantive rights and obligations, including those arising from law or regulation, are considered on a contract-by-contract basis.
-The Group uses judgement to assess whether a contract transfers insurance risk (that is, if there is a scenario with commercial substance in which the Group has the possibility of a loss on a present value basis) and whether the accepted insurance risk is significant.
-Cash flows from insurance contracts are split into Liability for Incurred Claims ("LIC") and Liability for Remaining Coverage ("LRC").
+Insurance contracts are those contracts wh insurer accepts significant insurance risk from the policyholder by agreeing to compensate the policyholder if a sp uncertain future event adversely affects the policyholder.
+In making this assessment, all substantive rights and oblig to assess whether a contract transfers insurance risk (that is, if there is a scenario with commercial states in Judgement to assess whether a contract transfers insurance risk (that is, if there is a scenario with commercial states in which the Group has the possibility of a loss on a present value basis) and whether the accepted insurance risk is significant.
+Cash insurance contracts are split into Liability for incurred Claims (LLC) and Liability for Remaining Coverage ("LEC").